hoffmangroup/acidbio/README.md

 ### `config.yaml`

 The `config.yaml` file is required to run the test harness.
+The configuration file must be placed in the `bed` directory.
 The test harness configuration contains three sections:

 **`file-locations`**